Kafunta Safaris Team

 Kafunta Lodge Manager

 Born in Kabwe and raised in Lusaka, Kolo is an exceptionally energetic person with a passion for people, nature and travels.
 She is also an accomplished runner and scuba diver.
 But the bush is where she belongs and truly reveals herself.
-Kolo has spent the last 12 years working in the safari industry, holding operational roles at properties such as Chinzombo, Nsolo, Musekese and Royal Zambezi Lodge.
+Kolo has been working in the safari industry since 2008, holding operational roles at properties such as Chinzombo, Nsolo, Musekese and Royal Zambezi Lodge.
 She also worked for Robin Pope Safaris and Wilderness Safaris as travel consultant.
 Kolo’s pep and smile are irresistible and we’re delighted to have her with us to share her passion with our guests while looking after their well-being.

 Bush Camp Operations Manager